datalifenyc/nyc-street-flooding-analysis/analysis-book/_build/html/_sources/about.md

-# __Going Beyond EDA:__ A Deeper Analysis of NYC 311 Street Flooding Complaints
+# Introduction

 [![GitHub Repo stars](https://img.shields.io/github/stars/datalifenyc/nyc-street-flooding-analysis?style=social)](https://github.com/datalifenyc/nyc-street-flooding-analysis)

-## Event
+## Event 🗓

 [NYC Open Data Week 2023](https://www.open-data.nyc/)

-## Introduction
+## Description

-What secrets can we learn about NYC from 311 Street Flooding Complaints?
-Have you ever considered examining the relationship of NYC  311 Street Complaints dataset to other geospatial datasets?
+What secrets can we learn about NYC from 311 Street Flooding Complaints❓ Have you ever considered examining the relationship of NYC 311 Street Complaints dataset to other geospatial datasets❓

 In the talk, we attempt to answer three questions: